Kallista-ICT/python-3-calculation-EatingNoodles-cyber/README.md

-The presentation link is https://bit.ly/python3calc
+The presentation link is git

 The assignment link is bit.ly/python3task